 - Cut prices, at least initially.
 This is a key one.
 The book suggests undercutting the local competition to get those first few guests and some reviews coming in.
 Discounts of 20-30% are suggested.
 Whew!
 Now that that’s taken care of, I doubt you’ll find a better value until summertime rolls around.

 - Lower the cleaning fee.
 I originally had a cleaning fee of $75, about enough to cover three hours of clean-up work.
-I’ve lowered it to $50, and will eat the $25 if there’s an extra hour needed to clean up.
-I’ve also offered my cleaning lady a $25 bonus for each 5 star review we achieve.
-Can’t hurt to offer incentives to ensure a super clean pad.
+I’ve lowered it to $50 and will eat the $25 if there’s an extra hour needed to clean up.
+I’ve also offered my cleaning lady a $25 bonus for each 5-star review we achieve.
+It can’t hurt to offer incentives to ensure a super clean pad.
 If nothing else, the “Get Paid” book is clear on the importance of a super clean, spick-and-span experience.

 - Review your guests right away.
 This is a tactic that makes sense.
-Basically, put the onus on your guest to give YOU a good review, by beating him to the punch.
-Right after checking out (assuming the cleaning lady doesn’t find piles of empty champagne bottles, half eaten pizzas, and a stray tiger in the bedroom), give him 5 stars.
+Put the onus on your guest to give YOU a good review, by beating him to the punch.
+Right after checking out (assuming the cleaning lady doesn’t find piles of empty champagne bottles, half-eaten pizzas, and a stray tiger in the bedroom), give him 5 stars.
 And then, send a very nice note of appreciation for choosing your pad.

 I ran into a bit of a wall trying to manually set seasonal rates.
 Airbnb is a bit limited in this regard.
 You can set a price by week and by month, but those rates only apply for 7 plus nights and 31 plus nights, respectively.
 My only option was to set prices day by day, in the booking calendar.
 Onerous defined.